OpenTechSchool/python-data-intro/README.md

 To generate and view the site (with correct CSS, etc.) with your on your local computer, you can install Jekyll and then run it like this:

+If you have [docker installed on your system](https://docs.docker.com/get-docker/) the easiest way to test the site locally is by running
+`./testlocal.sh`

+It will download a suitable docker image for jekyll and run the code within this container, making it available via http://localhost:4000/python-data-intro/

+Alternatively, you can run the following steps manually:

     jekyll --serve --auto
     # or
     jekyll serve --watch